dani-beltran/my-deno-api-sandbox/README.md

 ### /models

+Models encapsulate everything that your application knows.
-API REST models.
-Classes responsible for accesssing and storing the resources data.
+They are responsible for accesssing and storing the resources data.

 ### /routes

-HTTP API REST routes.
-Classes describing the URL patterns to perform operations, GET, POST, PUT, PATCH and DELETE on resources.
+Routes describe the URL patterns to perform HTTP operations, GET, POST, PUT, PATCH and DELETE on resources.
+Each route points to a specific controller.

 ### /services

+Services encapsulate everything that your application does.
-Classes responsible for the interaction with the API resources.
-The services are a way to decouple the logic of the app from how to access this logic.
-A service could be accessed through the controllers for HTTP requests or alternatively through websockets or some other way.
+The services are a way to decouple the actions the app can do from how to access this actions.
+A service could be accessed through the controllers for HTTP requests or alternatively through websockets or from an internal script.

+### /tests

+Here there are the integration and unit tests for the app.

 ### /types